 J. Daniel Atlas: Well, I didn’t say where I was touched.

-Dylan and Alma, respectively FBI and Interpol, the Scully and Mulder of this film, played a very fine part.
-Caine, the wealthy guardian of the foursome plays a limited role.
-And Freeman was again the mysterious ex–magician whose lifework is to unmask the 4 magicians.
+Dylan (Mark Ruffalo) and Alma (Mélanie Laurent), respectively the FBI and Interpol, the Scully and Mulder of this film, played a very fine part.
+Michael Caine, the wealthy guardian of the foursome plays a limited role.
+And Morgan Freeman was again the mysterious ex-magician whose lifework is to unmask the 4 magicians.
 These are the main characters what the story is about.
 The performances were magnificent.
 My favorite scene is the one where they all were arrested after the first performance.
-The conversations, the ascendancy that they showed, the arrogance and the magic they used.
+The conversations, the ascendancy that they showed, the arrogance, and the magic they used.
 Admirable beautiful.